swiftgurmeet/swiftgurmeet.github.io/_pages/02_about.md

 ## The work years

-I mostly worked on CMOS circuit design and ASIC physical design.
+I have worked mostly in CMOS circuit design and ASIC physical design.
 I contributed to many products that successfully made it to the market.
 These included fast SRAM memories, microprocessors (Intel Pentium III, Sun UltraSparc III, Transmeta Efficeon) and pioneering ASICs (MiMo Wifi, 10GBase-T Phy, SSD PCIE controller, Active Silicon Interposer).
 [See more on my resume.][resume]

 ## Machine Learning